agn453/HI-TECH-Z80-C/README.md

 The source changes are in cpm/ZRRTCPM.AS and the compiled object replaces dist/RRTCPM.OBJ

-To generated a self-relocating image, use the -A compile option.
+To build a self-relocating image, use the -A compile option.

+### Minor issues

+Declaration for rename() missing from dist/UNIXIO.H

 --
 Tony Nicholson